Writing Essentials online course

-Taught by an experienced newspaper editor and journalist with over 25 years of experience, this course is ideal for those who write:
+Taught by a newspaper editor and journalist with over 25 years of experience, this course is ideal for those who write:

 - news stories